Louisiana public school principal apologizes after punishing student for dancing at a party

 WALKER, La.
-(AP) — A Louisiana public school principal has apologized for punishing a student and questioning her religious beliefs after he saw a video of her dancing at an off-campus party.
+(AP) — A Louisiana public school principal has apologized and requested leave for punishing a student and questioning her religious beliefs after he saw a video of her dancing at an off-campus party.

 The 17-year-old student government president and scholarship candidate was videotaped dancing at an off-campus party following Walker High School’s Sept.
 30 Homecoming festivities.
 A hired DJ took the video and posted it on social media.
 Three days later, Jason St. Pierre, principal of the public high school near the state capital of Baton Rouge, told the student she would be removed from her position with the student government association and that he would no longer recommend her for college scholarships.